 Can we choose our own music?

 Yes – as long as it is not religious.
 You can have a string quartet or a brass band, if there’s space!
 If you’re using a recording, check with the venue to see what format they will need.
 Our Registration Office venues are normally equipped with bluetooth speakers for you to connect to remotely.
-If you are getting married at an approved venue, please supply your music choices directly to them.
+If you are having your ceremony at an approved venue, please supply your music choices directly to them.
 See our downloadable Guidance sheets for suggested use of music during the ceremony.
 It’s normal to have music for the entrance, signing and exit stages of the ceremony.
 Please choose something that is a suitable length and is ok to use from the start, and be stopped as the ceremony requires.
 It may seem like a romantic idea to wait until the dramatic climax of your favourite song to make your big entrance, but that wait can seem like eternity on the day, and leave guests wondering if you are getting cold feet!

 Can we have readings?

-You may have up to 3 readings if you wish, as long as they are not religious in nature.
+You may have up to 3 readings if you wish – the main requirement is that they are not religious in nature.
 There are a huge range of popular choices on the internet, or you may have a personal or family favourite.
 Please provide your choices to us in advance.
 We need to make sure they are appropriate and work them into our ceremony preparations.
 You can ask a friend or relative to do the reading, or our registrar will be happy to do this.

 Can we have a ceremony at our home?

-A marriage or civil partnership must be held at a licensed venue – it is the venue that is licensed not the person conducting the ceremony, as is the case in some other countries such as the US or Australia.
+A civil marriage or partnership must be held at a licensed venue – it is the venue that is licensed not the person conducting the ceremony, as is the case in some other countries such as the US or Australia.
 It could be possible to get your family home licensed for weddings but this is a costly and impractical option, especially if you don’t have room for guests.
 There is a requirement that an approved premises should be regularly available to the public for holding ceremonies, which would not normally be the case for most private homes.
 Somerset has over 120 approved venues to choose from, so there should be something to suit everyone.

 Can we have an outdoor ceremony?

-Some venues are licensed to hold ceremonies in outdoor structures such as gazebos.
-They will normally have an indoor room available in case the weather is less than perfect.
-Browse our venue directory to see what is on offer.
-Licenses are granted for specific rooms or structures, so unfortunately you can’t get married in a garden, woodland or on a beach.
+Many venues are licensed to hold ceremonies in outdoor structures such as gazebos, barns or bandstands.
+They will normally also have a licensed indoor room available in case the English weather is less than perfect.
+Browse our venue directory to see what is on offer – you can filter for an Outdoor Ceremonies option.

 Can the ceremony be in another language?

-Our ceremonies are all in English.
+Our ceremonies are all required to be in English.
 If either of you cannot speak or understand English then you will need to bring an interpreter.
 You may also need a lip reader or interpreter if you have hearing problems.

 Who can be a witness?

-You will need 2 witnesses to sign the marriage register.
-They might be close friends and family, but don’t need to be.
+You will need 2 witnesses to sign the marriage or partnership schedule.
+They might be close friends or family, but don’t need to be.
 We ask that they are at least 16 years old, and they must be capable of understanding the proceedings, witnessing and signing the register.
-You will need to bring your own witnesses as Register Office staff can’t perform this function
+You will need to bring your own witnesses as Register Office staff can’t perform this function.

 Do I have to be given away?

 You can start your ceremony however you choose.
 You can walk in alone, with a family member or enter as a couple – whatever would suit you best.
 You can even head in with all your guests if you’d rather things were really casual.
 Let us know who will be walking up the aisle with you and whether you would like to be given away on your pre-ceremony check form – this is not an essential part of the ceremony and is entirely up to you.

 Do we need to exchange rings?

 It is traditional to exchange a wedding ring or rings, but you don’t have to.
 You may wish to place these on a cushion or arrange for a ring bearer or best man to step forward at the appropriate moment.
-The wedding ring is placed on the third finger of the left hand, as this is traditionally thought to be connected to the heart – but again, you can discuss with your partner if you’d prefer to have it placed on another finger.
+The wedding ring is normally placed on the third finger of the left hand, as this is traditionally thought to be connected to the heart – but again, you can discuss with your partner if you’d prefer to have it placed on another finger.
 If you wish to exchange a different token, you may – some other cultures exchange necklaces or other jewellery, but you could give each other books, small tokens or other gifts that have a special meaning to you both.
 If you’d rather skip this part, that’s absolutely fine.
 Just let us know on your pre-ceremony check form.

 Are photos and videos of the ceremony allowed?